argoproj/argo-events/README.md

 ## Contribute

-Read and abide by the [Argo Events Code of Conduct](https://github.com/argoproj/argo-events/blob/master/CODE_OF_CONDUCT.md).
+Participation in the Argo Events project is governed by the [CNCF Code of Conduct](https://github.com/cncf/foundation/blob/master/code-of-conduct.md)

 [Contributions](https://github.com/argoproj/argo-events/issues) are more than welcome, if you are interested take a look at our [Contributing Guidelines](./CONTRIBUTING.md).